 However, restricted records may still be viewable to law enforcement agencies as well as government entities.
 There can be several benefits from restricting or clearing a criminal offense from your permanent record.
 Doing this can eliminate any obligations or consequences that are contingent upon the conviction, provide the person with more job and career options without fear of stigma, and remove other limitations a conviction brings, among other upsides.

 The criteria for essentially removing a crime from one’s permanent record can vary from state to state.
 In Georgia, it’s possible for most arrests and charges to be expunged if the case against you was eventually dismissed, meaning you were not convicted.
-Some infractions and minor misdemeanor convictions may be eligible for record restriction, and a few felonies may also qualify, depending on the circumstances.
+Some infractions and minor misdemeanor convictions may be eligible for record restriction in Georgia, and a few felonies may also qualify, depending on the circumstances.

 Misdemeanor convictions that are not eligible for expungement in Georgia include serious traffic crimes such as DUIs, vehicular homicide, and aggressive or reckless driving, along with convictions for domestic violence and sex crimes against a minor.
 Felonies that are ineligible for restriction include armed robbery, murder, rape, and aggravated sex crimes.